MariDantas/Text-Ellipsis-Project/README.md

 ## Description

 This project was created in collaboration with the Learn JavaScript website to help understand how strings work in JavaScript.
+Each version of the project is a new challenge set by the website and, based on that challenge, I keep making small changes to the code.

+The general idea is to capture user input with the function **getDescription()** and return the first 10 characters using the **substring()** method.
+In the first version, the characters were returned to the **index.js** file, responsible for adding an event listener to the text box and then displaying the characters below the text box.
+Currently, there's an "if" condition verifying if the text is below or equal to 10 characters.
+If it is, the whole text is returned.
+If not, the first 10 characters are returned with an ellipsis at the end.

 Both parts I and II use the **substring()** method.
 In part I, the method is employed as part of the **getDescription()** function to capture user input and return the first 10 characters.
 The resulting characters are displayed immediately below the text box.
 Part II adds a concatenation with an ellipsis, so at the end of each character sequence, the ellipsis is displayed.